The Liberal Art University in Hong Kong

 What is the Password Test?

 The Password Test was developed following widespread consultation with the UK University sector.
 The test's original purpose was to enable UK universities to reliably assess international students overseas pre-arrival who were not already holding a recognised English language qualification.
 Since its launch in 2014, the Password Test has helped many UK universities in their recruitment and admission of international students whilst upholding their academic standards.
-It is also used by universities and colleges as an exit test for foundation, pre-sessional and pre-Masters students, here "doubling up" as an admissions test for their onward course of study.
-The test has been formally aligned to the International English Language Testing System (IELTS) and the CEFR (A2 to C1).
+It is also used by universities and colleges as an exit test for foundation, pre-sessional and pre-Master’s Degree students, here "doubling up" as an admissions test for their onward course of study.
+The test has been formally aligned to the IELTS and the CEFR (A2 to C1).
 It comprises four modules, one for each language skill, which are specifically designed to assess academic English.

 Where will I take Password?